Shifting to Machine Supervision: Annotation-Efficient Semi and Self-Supervised Learning for Automatic Medical Image Segmentation and Classification: Discussion

 \section{Discussion}

-We observed that the performance of the trained classifiers increased with the introduction of pretraining self-supervised objectives.
-Comparing the two training regimes, CASS more consistently improved performance over DINO in almost all cases under study.
-Studying the pixel attribution of the trained methods to understand their decision-making, we observed that CASS usually attributes the relevant pixels more than DINO.
-Hence, using self-supervision, i.e., additional training even with reduced human supervision, improved performance.\\
+We observed a significant improvement in the performance of trained classifiers with the incorporation of pretraining self-supervised objectives, surpassing methods reliant on fully annotated data.
+When comparing the two training regimes, CASS consistently outperformed DINO in almost all cases under study.
+Further analysis into the pixel attribution of the trained methods, to understand their decision-making processes, revealed that CASS typically focuses on relevant pixels more accurately than DINO.
+Therefore, employing self-supervision—additional training with reduced human supervision—enhanced performance.

+We explored three training regimes for segmentation: supervised, semi-supervised, and unsupervised.
+Although implementing the unsupervised approach necessitates some adaptation and hyperparameter tuning, the Dermofit dataset consistently demonstrates that the semi-supervised approach outperforms the fully-supervised approach, irrespective of the labeling percentage.
+Notably, we achieved consistent performance improvements using a semi-supervised approach—wherein both labeled and unlabeled data per batch were utilized to enable the model to learn better representations.
+On the Dermatomyositis dataset, the performance using no labels is closely comparable to that of the supervised and semi-supervised approaches with 10\% labels.
+Performance between semi-supervised and fully-supervised approaches converges when labeling ranges between 50\% and 70\%.
+However, on the ISIC-2017 dataset with 10\% labels, the fully-supervised approach initially shows superior performance compared to the semi-supervised approach; yet, as the percentage of labels increases beyond 10\%, semi-supervised begins to outperform fully-supervised.